 Our operations are subject to extensive laws and regulations relating to the maintenance of safe conditions in the workplace.
 While we have invested, and will continue to invest, substantial resources in our occupational health and safety programs, our industry involves a high degree of operational risk, and there can be no assurance that we will avoid significant liability exposure.
 Our business is subject to numerous safety risks, including electrocutions, fires, explosions, mechanical failures, weather-related incidents, transportation accidents and damage to equipment.
 Furthermore, we perform a significant amount of services for customers that operate electrical power infrastructure assets in locations and climates that are more susceptible to wildfires or other natural disasters.
 These hazards can cause personal injury or loss of life, severe damage to or destruction of property and equipment and other consequential damages and could lead to suspension of operations, large monetary claims and, in extreme cases, criminal liability.
-Members of our workforce have suffered serious injuries or fatalities in the past and may suffer additional serious injuries or fatalities.
+Members of our workforce have suffered serious injuries or fatalities in the past and may suffer additional serious injuries or fatalities in the future.
+Monetary claims for damages to persons, including claims for bodily injury or loss of life, could result in substantial costs and liabilities.
 In addition, we have in the past, and we may in the future, be subject to criminal penalties relating to occupational health and safety violations, which have resulted in and could in the future result in, substantial costs and liabilities.
 Any of the foregoing could result in financial loss, which could have a material adverse impact on our business, financial condition, results of operations and cash flows.